 Conventional triage processes carried out by visual and physical examinations have the following limitations:

-- A study found clinical triage efficiency was significantly influenced by the experience and training of individual nurses18.
+- A study found that the experience and training of individual nurses18 significantly influenced clinical triage efficiency.
 This results in high variability.
-Since conventional triages are not based on objective measurements, it can be influenced by personal bias and cultural differences.
+Since conventional triages are not based on objective measurements, they can be influenced by personal bias and cultural differences.

 - Triage stratifications based on visible vital signs may ineffectively diagnose penetrating injuries and blunt trauma.
 More mistakes are likely to be made if the patient is unconscious and unable to communicate their symptoms.

 Even widely used triage protocols like the Manchester Triage system were found to lead to several cases of sub and super-triage (under and over-classification of severity)19.
-Errors in categorisation were most commonly seen in patients presenting with chest pain, resulting in long waiting times and ineffective treatment20.
-A meta-analysis study in Great Britain found triage decisions made in most hospitals across the country were based on insufficient evidence, resulting in repeat re-admissions and increased mortality15.
+Errors in categorisation were seen mostly in cases of patients presenting chest pain, resulting in long waiting times and ineffective treatment20.
+A meta-analysis study in Great Britain found that triage decisions made in most hospitals across the country were based on insufficient evidence, resulting in repeated re-admissions and increased mortality15.

-The prognostic biomarker suPAR is a data-based scientific tool that empowers healthcare professionals to make quick triage decisions across diseases.
-Implementing suPAR in triage, improves patient outcomes and reduce healthcare costs44,54.
+The prognostic biomarker suPAR is a data-based scientific tool that empowers healthcare professionals to make quick and correct triage decisions across diseases.
+Implementing suPAR in triage, improves patient outcomes and reduces healthcare costs44,54.

-suPARnostic products are approved for all the major chemical analysers, fits existing hospital laboratory workflows and delivers results in less than 20 mins.
+suPARnostic products are approved for all the major chemical analysers, fit existing hospital laboratory workflows and delivers results in less than 20 mins.

 How to interpret suPAR results